Horizontal $p$-adic $L$-functions: Horizontal Norm Relations for Modular Symbols

+where $[\ell_i]\in \Z[(\Z/L_A)^\times]$ denotes the basis element corresponding to $(\ell_i\modulo L_A)\in (\Z/L_A)^\times$ and $[\overline{\ell_i}]$ denotes its inverse. \end{corollary} \begin{proof} The interpolation property follows directly from the Birch--Stevens formula (Proposition \ref{cor:BirchStevens}) and the definition of $L^\pm_f$ as in (\ref{eq:normaddtwist}).
 The norm relation follows by applying the general norm relations for additive twist $L$-series as in Proposition \ref{prop:norm-relations}.
 By induction we may reduce to the case $A=\{1,\ldots, n-1\}$.
 In this case the norm relations (\ref{eq:hornormrel1}) imply that for $a_0\in (\Z/L_{n-1})^\times $ we have

 where $\delta_{a_0}$ denotes the indicator function of $a_0\in (\Z/L_{n-1})^\times$, as wanted. \end{proof}